You are here

 - Contribute to clinical education of other healthcare professionals

 - Work with GPs and practices nurses to agree and manage practice formularies.
-These should improve the choice and cost effectiveness of medicines
+These should improve the choice and cost effectiveness of medicines.

-- Implement NICE guidance through:
+- Carry out NICE guidance through:

 - audit and feedback